List of content you will read in this article:

 Append the item in the existing file using two greater than symbols, or >> — by doing so, the contents of the file will be appended to the end of the other file.

-The cat command is one that is commonly used with Linux operating systems.
+The cat command in Linux is one that is commonly used with Linux operating systems.
 In reality, it is arguably the most frequently used command.
 Knowing the basic commands will allow you to explore those commands and make the most out of using them.

 The man page of your cat command will give you even more options to work with, letting you use even more command prompts.
+If you're looking to host a website or run complex applications, buy linux vps can provide you with the power, flexibility, and security you need to meet your goals

 In this article, we've looked at the different commands you can use with the cat function so you can get a clearer idea of what exactly you can do with the Linux terminals.